“You can release an innocent man from prison, but you can’t release him from the grave.”

 Because we believe that no amount of tinkering will rescue the death penalty from its inherent flaws, NACDL supports legislation to abolish the death penalty.
 In addition, NACDL supports individual state efforts to halt and study the death penalty as well as federal legislation to institute a moratorium.
 NACDL's Board Resolution Calling for a Moratorium on and Abolition of the Death Penalty.

-In addtion, NACDL's January 2012 National Advocacy Call on Developing Legislation featuring a discussion on death penalty moratorium reform efforts around the country.
-The call featured Jeremy Schroeder National Strategy Counsel with the National Coalition to Abolish the Death Penalty who discussed death penalty reform efforts around the country.
+In addition, NACDL's January 2012 National Advocacy Call on Developing Legislation featuring a discussion on death penalty moratorium reform efforts around the country.
 For more information on the National Advocacy Calls on Developing Legislation please click here.